85

 This property got its name from its first owner.
 The present one, Pierre Meslier (who worked at d'Yquem as manager), bought Raymond Lafon in 1972.

-There are 18 ha of vines in Sauternes commune, surrounded by famous names as Lafaurie Peyraguey, d'Yquem and Suduiraut.
+There are 18 ha of vines in Sauternes commune, surrounded by famous names such as Lafaurie Peyraguey, d'Yquem, and Suduiraut.
 The soil here is gravely on the surface and contains a mix of clay and limestones.
 The cépage is a classic for Sauternes & Barsac – 80% Semillon and 20% Sauvignon Blanc, vines are on average 35 years old, yield per ha is only 8.5 hl (!), and the wine matures in new barrels for three years.

 A perfect example that Raymond Lafon aims more towards quality than quantity is that only grapes with sugar content corresponding to the potential of 19-21% alcohol are harvested.
 Another sign of ruthless selection is that 20-100% (!) of the harvest is declassified every year, according to the quality of the vintage.